Dragalia Lost: Development

+In July 2019, Hiroki Matsuura stepped down from his position as director of the game with the CEO of Cygames' frequent partner BlazeGames Yuji Okada, who previously assisted with the game's development, taking over the role.
+In August 2022, it was announced that the game would be discontinued on November 30, 2022.

 Music

 The game's soundtrack consists of songs from Daoko's discography and its main theme song is "Owaranai Sekai de" (終わらない世界で, In a Never-Ending World).
 On October 19, 2019, the album DAOKO x Dragalia Lost was released to celebrate the first anniversary of the game.
 A limited edition was released which contained a second disc with 5 bonus songs sung by in-game characters.
 Limited editions also included a 60-page booklet with in-game art as well as concept art.
 An EP, Overture by Lucrezia, and two singles by Siren (sung by the cosplayer Liyuu), Polaris and Singing in the Rain, were released via Cymusic.
 A 2-disc album with the majority of the remaining unreleased songs from the game, Dragalia Lost Song Collection, followed on June 30, 2021.

 Reception

 The game surpassed 300,000 registrations in Japan in its pre-registration period a month prior to release.

 Dragalia Lost received a nomination for "Portable Game of the Year" during the 22nd Annual D.I.C.E.
 Awards.